Mathématique: Chapter 3

 “And I said I hated it when people dropped by.
 Or weren’t you listening?”

-“I was,” Young replied, “but I said I was going to do it anyway.
-Apparently, at that point you were not listening.”
+“I was,” Young replied, “but I said I was gonna do it anyway.
+I guess at that point you weren’t listening?”

 “Mmm, thinking critically, are we?”
-Rush asked, staring at Young’s boot.
+Rush asked.
 “What’s the occasion?”

-“You are such an asshole,” Young said, but he wasn’t entirely able to hide a smile.
+“You’re an asshole.”
+Young wasn’t able to hide his smile.

-“No,” Rush said, “but I’ll give you a can of Ensure if it will get you out of here.”
+“No,” Rush said, “but I’ll give you a can of Ensure if it’ll get you out of here.”

 “Tempting,” Young said, his voice like the dry grind of stones, “but no thanks.”